Classical Greek 2: module 2

 adverbs.
 Students will read adapted passages included in the “Reading Greek: Text and Vocabulary” volume;

 reading will be combined with grammar instruction and grammatical exercises.
 We will start around section 4 of the

 By the end of this course you should be able to...

-- demonstrate some knowledge of the formation and uses of the aorist indicative (active and middle);
+- demonstrate some knowledge of the present tense and of the imperative

-- demonstrate some knowledge of the formation and functions of present infinitives
+- demonstrate knowledge of the declension of feminine nouns

-- have some insight into Greek measurements and maths.
+- have some insight into the Persian and Peloponnesian Wars.